Pronounced: du-pwe-trahn kon-trak-choor

 It is more common in people of Northern European descent.
-It is also more common in men and people over 40 years of age.
+It is also more common in men and people over 40 years old.
 Other things that may raise the risk are:

 The doctor will ask about your symptoms and health history.
 A hand exam will be done.

 There is no cure.
 Treatment may not be needed in people who are still able to use their fingers.
 Other people may need:

 Medicine may be injected into the area.
 It may be:

 Some people may need surgery when initial care does not help or the problem is severe.
 Surgery may break up or remove the thickened tissue.
 This may help straighten the finger and help it to move.
 The problem may come back and surgery may need to be repeated.

 A splint will need to be worn after surgery.
 Exercises will also need to help with strength and movement.

 There are no known methods to prevent Dupuytren contracture.

 American Society for Surgery of the Hand

 Family Doctor—American Academy of Family Physicians